achalmahajan1/Chromatin_Code/README.md

 Initconfig directory contains the initial configuration data files for 23 polymer (chromatin) chains.
 Each chain is initialized as a random walk on a sphere and then placed systematically inside the ellipsoidal nucleus.

 # Compilation
-Compiling the code is a straigt forward process: make
+Compiling the code is a straigt forward process: make (Make sure to change the files path accordingly).